-- (1) Outstanding debt obligations consist of the Senior Term Loan Facility, Existing Secured Notes and New Unsecured Notes.
-These obligations have been presented based on the principal amounts due, current and long term as of September 30, 2017.
-Amounts do not include any fair value adjustments, bond premiums or discounts. - (2) Operating lease obligations primarily relate to the minimum lease rental obligations for our real estate and operating equipment in various locations around the world.
-These obligations have been presented without the benefit of \$6 million of total sublease income expected to be received under non-cancelable agreements. - (3) The Company routinely enters into long-term commitments with artists, songwriters and publishers for the future delivery of music product.
+(1) Outstanding debt obligations consist of the Senior Term Loan Facility, Senior Secured Notes and Senior Notes.
+These obligations have been presented based on the principal amounts due, current and long term as of September 30, 2018.
+Amounts do not include any fair value adjustments, bond premiums, discounts or unamortized deferred financing costs.

+- (2) Operating lease obligations primarily relate to the minimum lease rental obligations for our real estate and operating equipment in various locations around the world.
+These obligations have been presented without the benefit of \$3 million of total sublease income expected to be received under non-cancelable agreements. - (3) The Company routinely enters into long-term commitments with artists, songwriters and publishers for the future delivery of music product.
 Such commitments generally become due only upon delivery and Company acceptance of albums from the artists or future musical compositions by songwriters and publishers.
 Additionally, such commitments are typically cancelable at the Company's discretion, generally without penalty.
-Based on contractual obligations, aggregate firm commitments to such talent approximate \$305 million at September 30, 2017.
-The aggregate firm commitments expected for the next 12 month period based on contractual obligations and the Company's expected release schedule approximates \$144 million at September 30, 2017. - (4) Pursuant to the Management Agreement, the Company, or one or more of its subsidiaries, will pay Access an annual fee initially equal to the greater of (i) the sum of (x) a base amount of approximately \$9 million and (y) 1.5% of the aggregate amount of Acquired EBITDA (as defined in the Management Agreement) as at such time and (ii) 1.5% of the EBITDA (as defined in the indenture governing the redeemed WMG Holdings Corp.
+Based on contractual obligations, aggregate firm commitments to such talent approximate \$340 million at September 30, 2018.
+The aggregate firm commitments expected for the next 12 month period based on contractual obligations and the Company's expected release schedule approximates \$186 million at September 30, 2018. - (4) Pursuant to the Management Agreement, the Company, or one or more of its subsidiaries, will pay Access an annual fee initially equal to the greater of (i) the sum of (x) a base amount of approximately \$9 million and (y) 1.5% of the aggregate amount of Acquired EBITDA (as defined in the Management Agreement) as at such time and (ii) 1.5% of the EBITDA (as defined in the indenture governing the redeemed WMG Holdings Corp.
 13.75% Senior Notes due 2019 as required by the Management Agreement) of the Company for the applicable fiscal year, plus expenses.
-The Company or one or more of its subsidiaries will also pay Access a specified transaction fee for certain types of transactions completed by Holdings or one or more of its subsidiaries, plus expenses. - (5) We have minimum funding commitments and other related obligations to support the operations of various investments, which are reflected in the table above.
-Other long-term liabilities include \$15 million and \$13 million of liabilities for uncertain tax positions as of September 30, 2017 and September 30, 2016, respectively.
-We are unable to accurately predict when these amounts will be realized or released. - \ Because the timing of payment, and even whether payment occurs, is dependent upon the timing of delivery of albums and musical compositions from talent, the timing and amount of payment of these commitments as presented in the above summary can vary significantly. - \\ Per the above explanation, the minimum annual fee will be approximately \$9 million per year.
+The Company or one or more of its subsidiaries will also pay Access a specified transaction fee for certain types of transactions completed by Holdings or one or more of its subsidiaries, plus expenses.
+The future balances disclosed are representative of the base amount of the annual fee only. - (5) We have minimum funding commitments and other related obligations to support the operations of various investments, which are reflected in the table above.
+Other long-term liabilities include \$15 million and \$15 million of liabilities for uncertain tax positions as of September 30, 2018 and September 30, 2017, respectively.
+We are unable to accurately predict when these amounts will be realized or released. - Because the timing of payment, and even whether payment occurs, is dependent upon the timing of delivery of albums and musical compositions, the timing and amount of payment of these commitments as presented in the above summary can vary significantly. - Per the above explanation, the minimum annual fee will be approximately \$9 million per year.
 This amount may vary based on the terms described above; and will continue as long as the Management Agreement remains unmodified and effective.